 Legal Fees

 Closing costs vary significantly from one property purchase to the next but are generally composed of legal fees that cover your attorney’s services.
-In Oregon, you will most likely have a variety of legal expenses, including lawyer’s fees for title search and transfer process; loan origination fee if applicable; recording fees for any documents associated with the closing; taxes due on real estate transfers as required by state law; survey charges related to boundary disputes or Title Insurance premiums among other things.
-Although these additional costs may be split between buyers and sellers in some cases, an ASAP Cash Offer home buyer is happy to pay all necessary closing costs up front so potential homeowners can benefit from a hassle-free sales experience!
+In Oregon, you will most likely have a variety of legal expenses, including lawyer fees for the title search and transfer process, a loan origination fee if applicable, recording fees for any documents associated with the closing, taxes due on real estate transfers as required by state law, survey charges related to boundary disputes, and Title Insurance premiums.

 Other Costs